Nodefusion/NodefusionPortal.UserManual/README/Organizations/Subscriptions.md

 ## Subscriptions

-The Subscription page has two functionalities display list of subscriptions and list of other subscriptions.
+The Subscription page has two functionalities display list of Nodefusion subscriptions and list of other subscriptions.

 ### Subscriptions List

 The Subscriptions table has six columns:
-  - checkbox (users can select one or more subscriptions)
+  - Checkbox (users can select one or more subscriptions)
   - Name
   - Product
   - Quantity (field can be modified by users)
   - Start Date
   - End Date

+:warning:**_NOTE:_**
+_You have to select records you want to save prior to saving._

 ### Other Subscriptions

-The Other Subscriptions table has six columns:
+The Other Subscriptions read-only table has six columns:
   - Name
   - Product
   - Quantity